 - 1. Prepare the vent termination elbow and the air termination elbow (Figure 36, page 34) by inserting bird screens.
 Bird screens must be purchased separately.
 See the parts list at the end of this manual for part numbers. - 2.
 The air piping must terminate in a down-turned 180-degree return bend as shown in Figure 36, page 34.
-The edge of the inlet elbow must be at least 12 inches above the roof or snow line. - 3.
+Locate the air inlet pipe no further than 12 inches from the center of the vent pipe.
+This placement avoids recirculation of flue products into the combustion air stream. - 3.
 The vent piping must terminate in an up-turned coupling as shown in Figure 36, page 34.
-The top of the coupling must be at least 12 inches above the air intake in order to avoid recirculation of flue products into the combustion air stream. - Maintain the required dimensions of the finished termination piping as shown in Figure 36, page 34. - 5.
+The top of the coupling must be at least 12 inches above the air intake.
+The air inlet pipe and vent pipe can be located in any desired position on the roof, but must always be no further than 12 inches apart (center to center) and with the vent termination at least 12 inches above the air intake. - 4.
+Maintain the required dimensions of the finished termination piping as shown in Figure 36, page 34. - 5.
 Do not extend exposed vent pipe outside of building more than shown in this document.
 Condensate could freeze and block vent pipe.